Cant Stop Art

 The Difference Between Prints and Originals: And Why It Matters

-Walk into any art-filled home and you'll likely see a mix of original works and prints.
-Both have their place, but understanding what makes them different helps you buy with intention.
+Walk into any art-filled home and you'll see a mix of original works and prints.
+Both have their place, but understanding what makes them different helps you buy with intention instead of by mistake.

-An original artwork is the one-and-only piece created by the artist's hand.
-Whether it's a painting on canvas, a mixed media piece on wood, or a sculpture, it exists once.
-The textures, the imperfections, the layers of paint built up over hours or days, these are unique to that single work.
+An original artwork is the one piece created by the artist's hand.
+Whether it's a painting on canvas, a mixed media piece on wood, or a sculpture, it exists exactly once.
+The textures, the imperfections, the layers of paint built up over hours or days, those are unique to that single work.
+Nothing else in the world looks the same.

-A print is a reproduction of an artwork, typically produced as a high-quality digital print on paper or canvas.
-Some prints are limited editions (numbered and signed), while others are open editions produced in unlimited quantities.
+A print is a reproduction of an artwork, usually a high-quality digital print on paper or canvas.
+Some prints are limited editions (numbered, often signed), others are open editions produced in unlimited quantities.
 Both are legitimate ways to enjoy art, but they carry different value.

 Originals hold and often increase in value over time.
-A limited-edition print may appreciate modestly, but open-edition prints generally don't.
-If you're thinking about art as an investment, originals are the stronger choice.
+A limited-edition print can appreciate modestly.
+Open-edition prints generally don't.
+If you're thinking about art as an investment, originals are the stronger choice, full stop.

 Morgan Stanley's 2025 art market outlook projected average annual returns of approximately 4.9% for art over the next seven-plus years.
-For context, contemporary art accounted for just 3% of the auction market in 2000: by 2021, that figure had climbed to 23%, according to Artprice.
+For context, contemporary art accounted for just 3% of the auction market in 2000.
+By 2021, that share had climbed to 23%, according to Artprice.
+The category that originals live in has been on a steep curve.

-Stand in front of an original painting and you'll notice things a print can't capture: the texture of the brushwork, the depth of layered paint, the way light plays across the surface.
+Stand in front of an original painting and you'll notice things a print can't capture.
+The texture of the brushwork.
+The depth of layered paint.
+The way light plays across a surface that was built up, not printed flat.
 Prints are flat by nature.
-Originals have a physical presence that changes how a room feels.
+Originals have a physical presence that changes how a room feels when you walk into it.

-Prints are perfect for filling out a space on a budget, testing whether you like living with a particular artist's aesthetic, or adding art to rooms where conditions might damage an original (kitchens, bathrooms).
+Prints are perfect for filling out a space on a budget, testing whether you like living with a particular artist's aesthetic, or adding art to rooms where conditions might damage an original (kitchens, bathrooms, anywhere with steam or grease).
 They're a gateway.
-Many collectors start with prints before investing in originals.
+A lot of collectors start with prints before moving to originals once they know what they actually want on their walls.

-The Art Basel and UBS Survey of Global Collecting 2025 confirms this path: 76% of Gen Z collectors now purchase art through online platforms, and Gen Z allocates 26% of their portfolios to art, the highest share of any age group.
-Many start with prints or smaller works before moving to originals as their confidence grows.
+The Art Basel and UBS Survey of Global Collecting 2025 confirms that path: 76% of Gen Z collectors now buy art through online platforms, and Gen Z allocates 26% of their portfolios to art, the highest share of any age group.
+Plenty of those collectors start with prints or smaller works before stepping into originals as their taste sharpens.

 Explore These Pieces